bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

 In these situations there is a strong possibility that the requested file is a dependency, possibly a picky one such that failing to provide the exact file will cause a failure.
-In these situations Bedrock Linux will provide the given file from the same ~{stratum~} as the program which requested it came from.
+Here Bedrock Linux will provide the given file from the same ~{stratum~} as the program which requested it, i.e. the ~{local~}
+~{stratum~}.
 If `apt-get` from a Linux Mint ~{stratum~} requests `/etc/apt/sources.list`, the Linux Mint copy of `/etc/apt/sources.list` is provided.
 Thus, dependencies - and hence environmental expectations - are met.

 ### {id="implicit-access"} Implicit Access